metthal/pog/README.md

 * [re2](https://github.com/google/re2)
 * [fmt](https://github.com/fmtlib/fmt)

-Windows and macOS are not officially supported yet (might require some modifications of CMake) but will be guaranteed in the future.

 ## How To Build

 You can run CMake to build examples to see how Pog works.